Pasión Kristal

-José Gabriel Zentella Damián, best known by the pseudonyms Pasión Kristal or Pasión Crystal (9 January 1976 – 2 June 2021), was a Mexican wrestler.
+José Gabriel Zentella Damián, best known by the pseudonyms Pasión Kristal or Pasión Crystal (9 January 1976 – 2 June 2021), was a Mexican professional wrestler.

 Biography

 Kristal was born in Villahermosa, Tabasco.
-He appeared as an exótico, a form of drag queen, and made his wrestling debut in 1994.
+He appeared as an exótico, a form of drag queen, and made his professional wrestling debut in 1994.
 Kristal wrestled in Asistencia Asesoría y Administración (now Lucha Libre AAA Worldwide), Mexico's largest association, between 2008 and 2013, and for a short time in 2019.
 Throughout the 2010s and early 2020s, Kristal was a big name in the Mexican independent wrestling scene.
 Along with Diva Salvaje and Jessy Ventura, he formed the trio Las Shotas which achieved great success in Grupo Internacional Revolución (IWRG), the third-largest wrestling federation in Mexico.

 On 2 June 2021, Kristal disappeared after visiting a beach in Acapulco, Guerrero, before attending a wrestling event in the city that night.
 Kristal was swept away by a wave while on the beach with Salvaje and Ventura, and it was suspected that he drowned in the area.
 A day later, at about 9:00 AM, he was found dead on the beach.
 He was aged 45.